eldoy/susana/gem/README.md

 ```
 That's it!
 You now have a fully working app ready to be developed.

-Now head back to [the documentation](https://github.com/fugroup/susana) to find out about the features, or read the well commented source code.
+Now head back to [the documentation](https://github.com/eldoy/susana) to find out about the features, or read the well commented source code.
 It's only a few hundred lines of code.

-This library is actively maintained by [Fugroup Ltd.](http://www.fugroup.net) We are the creators of [CrowdfundHQ.](https://crowdfundhq.com)
+This library is maintained by [Eldøy Projects](https://eldoy.com)

 Thanks!